Aural haematoma in dogs

 - As well as treating the haematoma, your vet will try to find out why it happened in the first place.

 - Treatment is likely to include medication to make your dog more comfortable, draining the ear and possibly surgery.

-- Book an appointment with your vet if your dog develops an aural haematoma - never try to treat it yourself.
+- Contact your vet if your dog develops an aural haematoma - never try to treat it yourself.